keptn/tutorials/site/tutorials/keptn-azure-devops.md

 Please note that you can experiment with different version of the microservice to see the evaluation of the quality gate.
 The different version are located in the `manifest` folder and named `carts-v1.yaml`, `carts-v2.yaml`, and `carts-v3.yaml`.

 Go ahead and find out which versions will pass the quality gate and which versions will fail!

+Promote or decline promotion of artifact?
+Now you can decide based on the score of the Keptn quality gate if you want to promote the artifact to the next stage or if you want to take other actions like rolling back, stopping a canary or whatever actions your deployment strategy offers you.

 ## Summary
 Duration: 1:00